 It’s much better to ask the hotel or hostel reception if they have anywhere you can store valuables.

 Often if I am traveling I will carry my laptop with me everywhere even if I don’t need it.
 It’s a pain but it’s better than leaving it lying around where it’s vulnerable to thieves.

 TSA locks sound like a good idea but in reality, they don’t keep your belongings safe.

 I blog about luggage a lot and frequently read stories about things going missing from checked luggage.

 Often the passenger rages at the airline but the truth is once your checked luggage has left your possession anyone could be stealing from it.
 And your little TSA padlock won’t stop them.

-Traveling light with carry-on only luggage is a great way to stop yourself being a victim.
+Traveling light with carry-on-only luggage is a great way to stop yourself from being a victim.
 I have a post with lots of great information that might help you change from using checked luggage to carry-on luggage.

 That way there will be much less chance of someone stealing your stuff!

 - How can I open my TSA lock if I forgot my combination?